Workspace Mode

 Phase 3: Per-Repo Story Generation

-Phase 4: Wave-Based Sprint Orchestration
+Phase 4: Wave-Based Implementation

 Repos are assigned to waves based on the dependency graph: